Crimewave: Plot

 Victor Ajax has been sentenced to death, sitting in an electric chair.
 In a flashback, we learn that Victor once was a promising young technician in the employ of Trend-Odegard Security.
-Mr. Trend, co-owner of the company, has learned of a plan by his partner to sell the company to Renaldo "The Heel" and responds by hiring two exterminators who promise to "kill all sizes" in order to eliminate Odegard and his plan.
+Mr. Trend, co-owner of the company, has learned of a plan by his partner to sell the company to Renaldo "The Heel" (who stole Nancy and bullied Victor by beating him up and calling him a loser) and responds by hiring two exterminators who promise to "kill all sizes" in order to eliminate Odegard and his plan.
 When Victor, who has been installing security cameras in Trend's apartment building, seems about to go back to the store, Trend distracts him with a lecture about "the grand design" and sends Victor on a quest to find his dream girl.

 The dream girl is found in the form of Nancy, who responds minimally to Vic but is enamored of Renaldo.
 Victor and several residents of the building, including Mrs. Trend, run afoul of the killers, and a seemingly random series of slapstick murders occur, for all of which Victor is ultimately blamed.
 Nancy inevitably becomes a target and Vic saves her and kills the exterminators after a long comical fight sequence.
-The flashback ends and Victor is in the electric chair and awaits his execution while an elaborate race sequence occurs in which Nancy, accompanied by several nuns, drive manically, Nancy at the wheel, to the scene in order to prove his innocence.
-Before the switch is pulled however, Nancy arrives just in time and clears his name.
+The flashback ends and Victor is in the electric chair and awaits his execution while an elaborate race sequence occurs in which Nancy, accompanied by several nuns, drives manically to the scene in order to prove his innocence.
+Nancy arrives just before the switch is pulled and clears Victor's name.
 The movie concludes with their marriage.